jonathanatuscpsu/forecasting-risk/index.md

-This course is for junior/senior undergraduate students.
-The main objective of this course is to provide you with the proper foundation to analyze and forecast time series data in a professional setting.
-This means that in addition to forecasting into the future and evaluating such forecasts we will discuss other topics to prepare you for your journey as an analyst.
-A survey of analytical techniques used in forecasting.
-Techniques include exponential smoothing, ARIMA, multiple regression, and judgement-based methods.
-Implementation issues and challenges are discussed.
+This course is designed for junior and senior undergraduate students interested in developing a solid foundation in time series analysis and forecasting.
+The primary goal is to prepare you to apply forecasting techniques in real-world professional settings.
+In addition to generating and evaluating forecasts, the course will cover key topics that support your development as a future analyst.

+Students will explore a range of analytical techniques commonly used in forecasting, including exponential smoothing, ARIMA models, multiple regression, and judgment-based methods.
+We will also address practical implementation challenges and considerations encountered in applied forecasting work.

 <!---https://catalog.barnard.edu/barnard-college/courses-instruction/course-search/?term=3&level=4000%2C9999&pl=0&ph=10&college=BC--->